This article shows that the entire New Testament teaches that the Lord is coming soon.

 Jesus said that He will return soon.

-Jesus said that He does not know when He will return (Mt.
-24:36; Mark 13:32), but He nevertheless said that He will return soon; while some of His hearers are still alive:
+Jesus said that He does not know when He will return (Matt 24:36; Mark 13:32), but He nevertheless said that He will return soon; while some of His hearers are still alive:

-While sending His disciples out on a mission trip “to the lost sheep of the house of Israel” (Mt.
-10:6), He told them to hurry, for they will not have enough time to visit all the cities of Israel before He comes (Mt.
-10:23).
+While sending His disciples out on a mission trip “to the lost sheep of the house of Israel” (Matt 10:6), He told them to hurry, for they will not have enough time to visit all the cities of Israel before He comes (Matt 10:23).

 Note that, in each instance above, He emphasizes the truth of His words.
 Yet, 2000 years later, He has not returned.
 Some people just bluntly conclude that Jesus made a mistake.
 Others proposed various, sometimes desperate, solutions for this conundrum.
 These articles evaluate various proposals, and conclude with a view that has major implications for our understanding of the kingdom of God.

-James wrote: “The coming of the Lord is at hand … the Judge is standing right at the door” (5:8, 9)
+James wrote: “The coming of the Lord is at hand … the Judge is standing right at the door” (James 5:8, 9)

 John wrote: “The world is passing away … it is the last hour.
 Even now many antichrists have arisen; from this we know that it is the last hour.”
-(1 Jn.
-2:17-18).
+(1 John 2:17-18).

 These statements that the Lord is coming soon are found all over the New Testament.
 Only two authors in the whole New Testament don’t have anything to say about His soon return.
 We conclude that the authors of the New Testament believed that the Lord is coming soon because that is what Jesus taught.